 While the camping is comfortable participants do need to be in reasonable physical condition and adventurous.
 The rapids are not huge and can always be walked around, but they are technical and challenging.
 Participants need to be able paddle their kayak down the river each day and walk along rocky shores when needed.
 While you do need to be in reasonable physical condition you do not need to have any previous rafting or kayaking experience.
 The trips start with a dry land session where you learn basic river hydrology, how to read rapids, and basic paddle skills.
 All of our Lower Owyhee Inflatable Kayaking trips feature a 3 to 1 guest to guide ratio.

-We generally run one to two trips per year in June.
+Please Note: This trip is offered only as a charter trip and we generally run one to two trips per year in June.
 It is a classic Momentum spring trip: remote, very rarely run, and with the kind of challenging logistics that we relish!
 We truly love showing people this place and nobody does these style trips quite like we do (if they do them at all).
 It’s a lightweight, high adventure trip that should not scare away those who are not used to spending nights out under the stars.
 Like our rafting trips you just need to bring your clothes, a toothbrush, and a big sense of adventure.
 If you have any questions or are wondering if this is a trip for you give us a call.